Grid2op/chronix2grid/README.md

 * L - load generation
 * R - wind and solar production generation
 * D - loss generation a priori, that will be used for dispatch and potentially corrected afterwards
-* T - thermic a,d hydro production generation thanks to an economic dispatch (simplified optimal power flow simulation)
+* T - thermic and hydro production generation thanks to an economic dispatch (simplified optimal power flow simulation)
 * K - KPI generation in order to compare synthetic (generated) chronics to reference (real-life) chronics

 The figure below shows how these submodules can be launched together with --mode/-m argument.